 Sometime after the music-portable launch, Sony plans U.S. availability of an HDD-based portable A/V player that will store and play music and video, including PC-recorded TV programs transferred from a PC.
 During a press event here, Sony showed a prototype of such a player, which features G-Sense user controls, color LCD, wireless connection to a PC to transfer files, and a wireless TV attachment that permits wireless playback of stored content on a TV.
 The device also connected to a broadband Internet connection for mobile Web browsing in a home or in a public Wi-Fi Hot Spot.

 In the U.S. Hi-MD portables are available under the Walkman brand, but Hi-MD isn't planned under the Vaio name in the U.S., said Seishi Hirao, a product planner based in Japan.

-With the HDD launch, Sony will offer compressed-music portables in disc-based Hi-MD, disc-based NetMD, CD, flash-memory and HDD formats, giving consumers choices to suit their preferences, Sony marketers contended.
+With the HDD launch, Sony will offer compressed-music portables in disc-based Hi-MD, disc-based NetMD, CD, flash-memory and HDD formats.
 Some consumers will prefer the mass storage of a HDD, but others will prefer the lower power consumption of disc-based portables and the flexibility of sharing discs with friends, they have said.
 Hi-MD portables deliver up to 30 hours of operation on a single AA battery.